SFDO-Tooling/CumulusCI/docs/unpackaged.rst

                 options:
                     unmanaged: False

-For more details on customizing tasks and flows, see `link to relevant section<TODO>`_.
+For more details on customizing tasks and flows, see the :doc:`configure CumulusCI` section.